vidma/aac-speech-android/README.md

 -----------
 **Requirements**: Android 2.3+

 * Install the application from Google Play: https://market.android.com/details?id=com.epfl.android.aac_speech
-* Install gesture search http://www.google.com/mobile/gesture-search/  or from Google Play: https://market.android.com/details?id=com.google.android.apps.gesturesearch

-About Languages and Text-to-Speech:
+* make sure you have a text-to-speech engine properly installed (depending on your device, go to “Settings –> Language & Input-> Text-to-Speech output”,  or to “Settings->Install voice data”).
-* to use French or English you have to set your phone/tablet language to the one you wish to use (go to your phone Settings)
+* To use French or English you have to set your phone/tablet language to the one you wish to use (go to your phone settings)
-* make sure you have a text to speech engine installed (go to Settings->Install voice data etc).
-    * For higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
-Note: I'm not affiliated with them, just used and liked their quality.
-* English support is a bit experimental

 CURRENT ISSUES
 -------------------------------